gamblevore/PicoMsg/README.md

 PicoMsg is open source.
 If the default behaviour is not good enough for you, feel free to tweak it!
 It shouldn't be hard to make the buffer-size growable if you really need that... or default to lower-sizes if you prefer.

 ### Building

-If you are using `Speedie` (my language) it will expect PicoMsg to be at `/usr/local/include/PicoMsg/`, and it **might** be good (depending on your needs) to have PicoMsg there anyhow as you can include it from all your projects.
-But PicoMsg will work fine no matter where it is placed.
+PicoMsg is best placed at `/usr/local/include/PicoMsg/PicoMsg.h` , but will work fine no matter where it is placed.

 	cd /usr/local/include/PicoMsg/
 	g++ PicoTest.cpp -o picotest -std=c++20 -Os

 Then you can run the executable using "`picotest 1`" or "`picotest 2`" or "`picotest 3`".

 # API